Twisting Kuperberg invariants via Fox calculus and Reidemeister torsion: Sutured manifolds and Reidemeister torsion

-As for closed 3-manifolds, sutured 3-manifolds can be described by Heegaard diagrams, with the single difference that Heegaard surfaces have boundary.
-We will need our Heegaard diagrams to be embedded as in \cite{JTZ:naturality}.

-\begin{definition} Let $(M,\c)$ be a sutured 3-manifold.
-An {\em (embedded) sutured Heegaard diagram} is a tuple $\HH=(\S,\aa,\bb)$ consisting of the following data: \begin{enumerate} \item A compact oriented surface-with-boundary $\S$ embedded in $M$ with $\p\S=s(\c)$ as oriented 1-manifolds. \item A set $\aa$ (resp. $\bb$) of pairwise disjoint simple closed curves in $\S$ bounding disks to the negative (resp. positive) side of $\S$. \item Compressing $\S$ along the disks corresponding to $\aa$ (resp. $\bb$) results in a surface isotopic to $R_-(\c)$ (resp. $R_+(\c)$) relative to $\c$. \end{enumerate} In other words, we require $\S$ to split $M$ into two sutured compression bodies $\Ua$ and $\Ub$, where $\Ua$ is obtained by attaching one handles to $R_-\t [-1,1]$ along $R_-\t \{1\}$ with belt circles the curves in $\aa$ while $\Ub$ is obtained by attaching one handles to $R_+\t [-1,1]$ along $R_+\t \{-1\}$ with belt circles the curves in $\bb$. \end{definition}
+Let $(M,\c)$ be a sutured 3-manifold.
+An {\em (embedded) sutured Heegaard diagram} is a tuple $\HH=(\S,\aa,\bb)$ consisting of the following data: \begin{enumerate} \item A compact oriented surface-with-boundary $\S$ embedded in $M$ with $\p\S=s(\c)$ as oriented 1-manifolds. \item A set $\aa$ (resp. $\bb$) of pairwise disjoint simple closed curves in $\S$ bounding disks to the negative (resp. positive) side of $\S$. \end{enumerate} We will usually identify the set $\aa$ with the 1-submanifold $\cup_{\a\in\aa}\a\sb\S$, and similarly for $\bb$.
+We assume that $\aa$ and $\bb$ are transverse submanifolds of $\S$.
+We require that the surface $\S[\aa]$(resp. $\S[\bb]$) obtained by compressing $\S$ along the disks corresponding to $\aa$ (resp. $\bb$) results in a surface isotopic to $R_-(\c)$ (resp. $R_+(\c)$) relative to $\c$.
+In other words, $\S$ splits $M$ into two handlebodies $\Ua$ and $\Ub$, where $\Ua$ is obtained by attaching one handles to $R_-\t [-1,1]$ along $R_-\t \{1\}$ with belt circles the curves in $\aa$ while $\Ub$ is obtained by attaching one handles to $R_+\t [-1,1]$ along $R_+\t \{-1\}$ with belt circles the curves in $\bb$.
+We say that $\HH$ is {\em balanced} if $|\aa|=|\bb|$ and every component of $\S\sm \aa$ and $\S\sm\bb$ contains a component of $\p\S$.
+From now on, we will refer to (balanced) embedded sutured Heegaard diagrams only as (balanced) Heegaard diagrams.